Package Leaflet: Information for the Patient

 What is Truxima used for

-This is a disease of the lymphatic system (part of the immune system) that affects a type of white blood cell, called B lymphocytes.
+This is a disease of the lymphatic system (part of the immune system) that affects a type of white blood cell called B lymphocytes.

-Truxima is used for the treatment of adult and pediatric patients 2 years of age or older with granulomatosis with polyangiitis (formerly known as Wegener's granulomatosis) or microscopic polyangiitis, administered in combination with corticosteroids.
-Granulomatosis with polyangiitis or microscopic polyangiitis are two forms of inflammation of blood vessels that primarily affect the lungs and kidneys but may also affect other organs.
+Truxima is used to treat adult and pediatric patients 2 years of age and older with granulomatosis with polyangiitis (formerly called Wegener's granulomatosis) or microscopic polyangiitis, given in combination with corticosteroids.
+Granulomatosis with polyangiitis or microscopic polyangiitis are two forms of blood vessel inflammation that mainly affect the lungs and kidneys but can also affect other organs.
 B lymphocytes are involved in the cause of these diseases.

-Truxima is used for the treatment of patients with moderate to severe pemphigus vulgaris.
-Pemphigus vulgaris is an autoimmune disease that causes painful blisters on the skin and mucous membranes of the mouth, nose, throat, and genitals.
+Truxima is used to treat patients with moderate to severe pemphigus vulgaris.
+Pemphigus vulgaris is an autoimmune disease that causes painful blisters on the skin and the lining of the mouth, nose, throat, and genitals.

 Do not use Truxima